0Hoag/bookService/README.md

-# 📱 Social Platform
+# 📱 Social E-Commerce Platform
-A modern web-based platform designed to connect people, enabling seamless interaction and sharing of multimedia content.
+A modern web-based e-commerce platform designed to connect users, allowing seamless shopping and social interaction around products.

 ## 🚀 About
-Social Platform is a full-stack application that facilitates online social interaction.
-It allows users to create posts with images or videos, authenticate via multiple platforms (Google, GitHub), and manage their profiles with ease.
-Built with a microservices architecture, this project ensures scalability and maintainability for future enhancements.
+This platform is a full-stack application that combines online shopping with social features.
+Users can browse and purchase products, create posts or reviews with images or videos, interact with other users, and manage their profiles with ease.
+Built with a microservices architecture, it ensures scalability and maintainability for future enhancements.

 ## ✨ Features
 - User authentication with password and multi-platform OAuth 2.0 (Google, GitHub)